A Second Chance for Dan Hesse and Sprint

 Enter that Catch-22.
 How do you build out a billion dollar network without cash flow from customers to fund it?
 This is a key point where Sprint and T-Mobile diverge in their strategies.

 Whereas Sprint elected to sell a controlling stake to SoftBank, T-Mobile decided to merge with MetroPCS.
-T-Mobile and MetroPCS will operate separately until 2015, when MetroPCS will shut down its network.
+T-Mobile and MetroPCS will run separately until 2015, when MetroPCS will shut down its network.
 SoftBank, meanwhile, will own 70 percent share of Sprint, paying a price just north of $20 billion, and have full control of the future.
 Hesse will continue to be CEO, for now.

 For SoftBank, a holdings company with its own interests in Internet and telecom, Sprint gives it an opportunity to venture out from the stagnant Japanese market into the burgeoning North American sector.
 For Sprint, the cash infusion gives it the necessary funds to execute on its high-speed data plans.